'They killed my kid.' Parents sue renowned doctor, hospital after children die of cancer

 After six weeks of proton therapy, Hancock said, the family returned to Nicklaus Children's, where an MRI showed Damian's brain tumor had receded.
 Khatib told the family he would still need to do maintenance chemotherapy to prevent a recurrence.
 But by March 2016, the cancer had returned and spread to the spinal fluid.

-The family's last best hope was a stem cell transplant at Memorial Sloan Kettering in New York, Hancock said.
+The family's last best hope was a stem cell transplant, Hancock said.
 But that failed, too, and five months after the stem cell bone marrow transplant, Damian died at Nicklaus Children's, where he had been receiving palliative care.

 "I had to leave that hospital without my baby," Hancock said.
 "I had to leave him in that morgue and drive home without him. ...
 They killed my kid."